kavzov/hebrew-practice-static/README.md

 # hebrew-practice-web
 Static site.
-It is No longer developing.
+It is not being developed anymore.